EngCaioFonseca/bjj_trainer/README.md

 python Recommender_4_bjj.py

-The script will prompt the user for input, generate recommendations, and display a training plan.
+This will launch the GUI application.
+Follow these steps:

+1. Enter your primary BJJ skill (e.g., "guard", "submissions", "takedowns")
+2. Select your BJJ level (Beginner, Intermediate, Advanced)
+3. Input your preferred techniques, separated by commas
+4. List your weaknesses or specific training goals, separated by commas
+5. Click "Get Recommendations"

+The system will then display:
+- Recommended techniques with explanations
+- A periodized training plan
+- A detailed weekly training schedule

 ## How It Works

-1. The user inputs their primary BJJ skill, level, and preferred techniques.
-2. The system creates a user vector based on the input.
-3. Collaborative filtering is used to find similar users and recommend techniques.
-4. A periodized training plan is generated based on the user's skill level.
-5. A detailed weekly training schedule is created, incorporating recommended techniques.
+1. **Matrix Factorization Recommender**: Uses collaborative filtering to suggest techniques based on user preferences and similar users' data.

+2. **Periodized Training Plan**: Generates a multi-week plan tailored to the user's skill level and incorporating focus on specified weaknesses.

+3. **Weekly Training Schedule**: Creates a detailed weekly plan with specific focus areas for each day, including recommended techniques and explanations.

+4. **Weakness Integration**: Incorporates user-specified weaknesses or goals into both the periodized plan and weekly schedule.

 ## Customization

-You can customize various aspects of the system:
+You can customize the system by modifying:
-- Add or modify techniques in the `techniques` dictionary
+- The `techniques` dictionary to add or change BJJ techniques
-- Adjust the user database in the `users` list
+- The `users` list to expand the user database for better recommendations
-- Modify the training plan structure in `create_periodized_plan()` and `create_weekly_plan()`
+- The `create_periodized_plan` and `create_weekly_plan` functions to adjust training structures

 ## Contributing

-Contributions to improve the recommender system are welcome.
+Contributions to improve the BJJ Technique Recommender System are welcome.
 Please follow these steps:
 1. Fork the repository
 2. Create a new branch for your feature
 3. Commit your changes